 - In Custom Data, check the Show Custom Data Intro Page to display.
 Click Save.

 You can set defaults for the borders and labels that appear on your map.
-These will vary depending on the country you've selected in Settings.
+These will vary depending on the country or area you've selected in Settings.

 - In General > Maps > Boundaries, click on the area to set defaults.